uwungu01-rep/claire_organizer-python.edition/README.md

 ## Functionalities
 Organize the content of a folder, with various option, these include:
-1. Configure the category of a file type.
+1. Configure the file types of a category.
 2. Add/Remove a category of file types.

 ## Installation